infovirtuel/Atera-Report-Generator/README.md

 :x: Individual tabs for General/Email/SMTP configuration menu

+:x: Each report type (device,snmp,http...) in a tab of the main menu

-## SNMP MODULE:
+## FEATURES

+:x: CPU release date for Intel Processors

-:x: Advanced Reporting (similar to agents)
+:x: SNMP Advanced Reporting

-:x: More search fields and  output information
+:x: Regular expressions support in search

+:x: Menu to create new scheduled tasks from the UI.

+:x: TCP/GENERIC/HTTP Device Reporting

-# Roadmap for V1.6.x.x - Skinners
+# Roadmap for V1.5.5.x - Skinners

-## FEATURE:
+## FEATURES

 :x: Device statistics per OS Version, WAN IP, company, etc.)

-:x: TCP/GENERIC/HTTP Device Reporting

 :x: PDF/UI pie charts

 :x: POST custom value fields to searched devices

+:x: Pretty & customizable PDF Reports

-## UI:
+## UI

-:x: Each report type (device,snmp,http...) in a tab of the main menu

-:x: Cleaner UI
+:x: Cleaner and more modern UI on Windows.

+## BACKEND

-# Feature wishlist
+# Feature wishlist & ideas

+## These features might get integrated at any time or never.

+Spinoff of ARG for other popular RMMs

 Import/export TCP/HTTP devices from and to Freshping